ice-csic-astroexotic/ML-Poppyns/docs/index.md

 * The `example_simulation_helper_magrot` sub-folder contains the results of 20 simulations obtained by running the script `utilities/experiment_helpers/run_simulation_set.py` and using the `pypopsyn/simulator/simulate_population_magrot_det.py` simulator.

 * The `example_simulation_magrot_det` sub-folder contains the results of a simulation of magneto-rotational evolution and detection of a population of neutron stars obtained by running the script `pypopsyn/simulator/simulate_population_magrot_det.py`.

-* The `example_training_sbi` sub-folder contains the results of a training run with sbi on some test simulated data.

 * The `observations` sub-folder contains catalogs with observed data.